2022-23 Musician Handbook: Other Programs & Collaborations

 Summer Camps

-GTCYS typically offers three summer orchestra camps for beginning to highly advanced students.
+GTCYS offers three summer orchestra camps and a brass camp for beginning to highly advanced students.
 The weeklong day camps provide an opportunity to keep playing in the summer, make new friends, and perform a free public concert.
-Program details will be announced online in spring 2023.
+Summer camp registration is open until June 22.

 Launch Lessons

-This initiative, new as of spring 2022, specifically supports Hispanic/Latinx and Black/African American students from Ramsey, Washington, and Dakota County who have financial need and a strong desire to pursue orchestral music.
+Launch Lessons specifically support Hispanic/Latinx and Black/African American students from Ramsey, Washington, and Dakota County who have financial need and a strong desire to pursue orchestral music.
 GTCYS matches students who are not already enrolled in GTCYS with a high-quality private instructor and pays for the full cost of weekly lessons.
 As part of the educational experience, students will be encouraged to participate in one of GTCYS’ 10 school-year orchestras (tuition assistance provided).
 Launch Lessons applications are available online.
 Other scholarships for private lessons are offered through GTCYS’ Sponsored Lessons program.

 Harmony